 (English version without translation)

-Here the third episode of our new project called : « Enough Is Enough ».
+Here the last episode of our new project called : « Enough Is Enough ».
 During the next weeks, you will be able to read a testimony of someone living in Detroit-area or Michigan about many current topics : racism, US society, police brutalities, social injustices… The Pistons France Team wanted to give a worldwide stage in order to denounce some facts about America.

 Pistons France : First of all, can you present yourself for our followers who don’t know you yet.
 A short presentation because obviously it’s not our main topic today.